yasinelbuz/ai-article-reader/README.md

-# AI Article Reader
+# ReadNow

-AI Article Reader is an innovative platform that helps users improve their English reading skills through AI-generated articles.
+ReadNow is an innovative platform that helps users improve their English reading skills through AI-generated articles.
 The platform offers content at different proficiency levels and includes features like vocabulary tracking and reading progress monitoring.

 ## Features